telent/nixwrt/README.md

   you can access U-Boot across the network.
 The OpenWRT wiki is often very helpful here.

-Now, clone the nixwrt repo, and also the nixpkgs fork on which it depends
+Now, clone the nixwrt repo, and also the nixpkgs revision on which it depends

     $ git clone git@github.com:telent/nixwrt
-    $ git clone git@github.com:telent/nixpkgs.git nixpkgs-for-nixwrt
+    $  git clone -n  git@github.com:nixos/nixpkgs.git && \
+       (cd nixpkgs && git checkout bc675971dae581ec653fa6)
     $ cd nixwrt

 The best way to get started is to look at one of the examples in